latitov/milkthisbuffer/README.md

 	HEY-HI-HELLO, 1-2-3, REPEAT

 Basically, you are free to build any graph out of pipes (this buffer as a pipe), and any commands.
 This opens the road to use the Go language for a Shell automation (which is faster than Bash or Python or Perl).

+## And one more thing ))

+There is this standard thing: https://golang.org/pkg/io/#Pipe